byu-oit/handel/docs/supported-services/redis.rst

      - No
      -
      - The weekly time range (in UTC) during which ElastiCache may peform maintenance on the node group.
 For example, you can specify Sun:05:00-Tue:09:00.
-   * - redis_version
-     - string
-     - Yes
-     -
-     - The version of Redis to run.
-See `Comparing Redis Versions <http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/SelectEngine.RedisVersions.html>`_ for a list of available versions.
    * - read_replicas
      - number
      - No